BlinkID/blinkid-android/README.md

 - `Pdf417ScanActivity` is designed for scanning barcodes
 - `SegmentScanActivity` is specifically designed for segment scanning.
 Unlike other activities, `SegmentScanActivity` does not extend `BaseScanActivity`, so it requires a bit different initialization parameters.
 Please see _BlinkIDDemo_ app for example and read [section about customizing `SegmentScanActivity`](#segmentScanActivityCustomization).
 - `RandomScanActivity` is similar to _SegmentScanActivity_ but it does not force the user to scan text segments in the predefined order.
+- `VerificationFlowActivity` is designed for scanning multiple parts/sides of the document by using provided combined recognizers.

 You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
 For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).